larssb/HushDNS/ReadMe.md

 As the `dnscrypt-server` needs an `init` container, and that is [not supported][docker-init-container] by the `Docker` engine, you'll have to do with a shell script.

-1. Create a file with the following content.
-Ensure to update the placeholders (capital words, separated by an underscore) with actual useful values
+1. Download this [bash script][dnscrypt-server-bash-script] and ensure to update the placeholders (capital words, separated by an underscore) with actual useful values

-    ```bash
-    #!/bin/sh
-    # Set working dir to the dir of the script (POSIX/SH compatible)
-    cd "$(dirname "$(readlink -f "$0" || realpath "$0")")"

-    # Initialize the dnscrypt-server.
-Pre-requisite for running the full svc. afterwards
-    docker run --ulimit nofile=90000:90000 --name=dnscrypt-server -p 443:443/udp -p 443:443/tcp --net=host \
-    -v /LOCAL_CUSTOM_UNBOUND_CONF_DIR:/opt/unbound/etc/unbound/zones jedisct1/dnscrypt-server \
-    init -N NAME_TO_GIVE_YOUR_DNSCRYPT_SERVER -E WAN_IP_IN_FRONT_OF_THE_dnscrypt-server:443

-    # Start the dnscrypt-server
-    docker start dnscrypt-server

-    # Update the restart policy of the container
-    docker update --restart=unless-stopped dnscrypt-server
-    ```

-    1. Change the port of the `dnscrypt-server` if you need to (already have 'x' service running on port 443)
+    1. Change the port of the `dnscrypt-server` if you need to (already have 'x' service running on port 443).
+Change from port 443 to "your" port, in **all** the locations where it is specified
-    2. Make the file executable by executing: `sudo chmod +x ./THE_NAME_YOU_GAVE_THE_FILE`
+    1. Make the file executable by executing: `sudo chmod +x ./THE_NAME_YOU_GAVE_THE_FILE`
-2. Execute the file on the system that is to host the `dnscrypt-server`
+1. Execute the file on the system that is to host the `dnscrypt-server`
-3. Note down the output of the `init -N NAME_TO_GIVE_YOUR_DNSCRYPT_SERVER...` command as you need the info when configuring `dnscrypt-proxy`
+1. Note down the output of the `init -N NAME_TO_GIVE_YOUR_DNSCRYPT_SERVER...` command as you need the info when configuring `dnscrypt-proxy`
    1. you can also get the input after the fact by executing `docker logs dnscrypt-server`
-   2. The output to copy is the generated `stamp`.
+   1. The output to copy is the generated `stamp`.
 You need this in order to connect to the `dnscrypt-server` via the `dnscrypt-proxy` ... we will set the stamp when we install and configure the `dnscrypt-proxy` instance

 #### Running dnscrypt-proxy

 The `dnscrypt-proxy` instance uses [this][dnscrypt-proxy-container-image] container image.
 It acts as an encrypting intermediary DNS forwarder.
 Between a non-DoH/DoT/DNSCrypt supporting DNS recursive name-server (in the `HushDNS` case, its `Pi-hole`) and e.g. a `dnscrypt-server` instance or a service like [`CloudFlare's` 1.1.1.1 service][CloudFlare-1.1.1.1].

 1. Download [this docker-compose file][dnscrypt-proxyDockerComposeFile] (you'll be using your own `dnscrypt-server`)
-2. Execute: `docker-compose --project-name dnscrypt-proxy -f ./PATH_TO_THE_DNSCRYPT_PROXY_DOCKER_COMPOSE_FILE up -d`
+1. Execute: `docker-compose --project-name dnscrypt-proxy -f ./PATH_TO_THE_DNSCRYPT_PROXY_DOCKER_COMPOSE_FILE up -d`
    1. This will install `dnscrypt-proxy`.
 Name the compose "project" and container **dnscrypt-proxy** and detach from the container

 ##### Settings for the dnscrypt-proxy container